 Now that you have a sense of how many set ups each scene will need, it’s time to format your shot list document.

-A typical shot list template lists many details from your script and script breakdown.
+A good shot list template lists many details from your script and script breakdown.
 This will include scene numbers, locations, shot descriptions, and characters.

 You can fill them in manually in a blank shot list template.
 However, it will require a good deal of document scanning and manual input.